spacekookie/website/content/blog/119_wrong_abstraction.md

 The main reason why I'm writing this more Rustic wrapper around `libgit2` is to make it easier to determine what the history of a file has been.
-This is pretty simple to find out via the git CLI (`git --
-<your file here>`), but not something that `libgit2` exposes, because
-that's not how git stores data.
+This is pretty simple to find out via the git CLI (`git log -- <your file here>`), but not something that `libgit2` exposes, because that's not how git stores data.

 To git, all data is stored in a key-value store indexed by a SHA1 (soon to be SHA256 I think?) hash reference.
 That applies to files,